Architecture Intent

 The VFS team’s technical leadership and product manager should attend the Architecture Intent.
 You’re also encouraged to invite relevant members of your team, such as engineers, and VA stakeholders who will be working on or advising the product.

-The Governance team will ensure that the relevant Platform and OCTO-DE participants are invited.
+The Governance team will ensure that the relevant Platform Engineering and Security and OCTO-DE participants are invited.

 What happens during the Architecture Intent?